 Jeni & Mark Rowe, 35 Netherbank, Edinburgh, EH16 6YR

-Advantages of Joining
+Advantages of joining ESOC

-- Regular training sessions for adults
+- Regular training sessions for adults and older juniors

 - Regular training sessions for juniors (East of Scotland Orienteering Association)

 These are held roughly monthly and again cater for all orienteering levels.
 Children from roughly age 6 upwards are invited.

 Our newsletter, Capital-O, reports on recent events and gives information about forthcoming events, as well as news and features about what some of our members have been up to.
 The newsletter is accompanied by The O-Zone, aimed at juniors and highlighting their achievements.
 The newsletters are available via email, unless a paper copy is requested.